digideskio/archive/README.md

 	Environment::set('development', array('architecture' => true));
 	Environment::set('test', array('architecture' => true));

-If you are setting up a production site, add this line to your Apache virtal host file:
+If you are setting up a production site, add this line to your Apache virtual host file:

 	SetEnv LITHIUM_ENVIRONMENT "production"